3. EPIDEMIOLOGY, CLASSIFICATION & GENERAL MANAGEMENT PRINCIPALS

 3.3.6.
 Antibiotic stewardship

-Single shot antibiotic doses are common in major trauma.
+Prophylactic antibiotic administration is common in trauma.
 The indication for continuing antibiotics is governed by injury grade, associated injuries and the need for intervention.
 Patients with urinary extravasation tend to be kept on antibiotics but there is no evidence base for this.
-Antibiotics should be avoided in lesser trauma e.g. Grade 1-3 renal trauma, and regular review should be undertaken for those continued on antibiotics.
+The use of antibiotics should be guided by local antimicrobial policies.

 3.3.7.
 Urinary catheterisation

 Prolonged catheterisation is required in all forms of bladder and urethral injury.
 Catheterisation is not necessary in stable patients with low-grade renal injury.
-Patients with heavy haematuria, who require monitoring or ureteric stenting, benefit from catheterisation.
-This can be removed once haematuria lightens and there is an improvement in the clinical situation.
+Renal trauma patients with heavy haematuria, who require monitoring or ureteric stenting, benefit from catheterisation.
+The catheter can be removed once the haematuria lightens and there is an improvement in the clinical situation.
 The shortest possible period of catheterisation is advised.